UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/github_classroom.rst.txt

-.. _github_classroom:
+.. _gitHub_classroom:

 #############################
-Working with GitHub Classroom
+Working with gitHub Classroom
 #############################

-The Python Certificate program uses `GitHub Classroom <https://classroom.github.com/>`_ to manage the submission and review of your coding assignments.
+The Python Certificate program uses `gitHub Classroom <https://classroom.github.com/>`_ to manage the submission and review of your coding assignments.

-Why GitHub Classroom?
+Why gitHub Classroom?
 =====================

 A software development project is all about continuous improvement: